Zest and keep aside the lemon zest for another use. Juice half of the lemon and cut the other half into 4 pieces then thinly slice.

 Take out the chicken from the fridge 1 hour before cooking.
 Remove the marinade and discard it.
 Pick out the bits and pieces of garlic and rosemary that is stuck in the chicken.
-Rub 1 tbsp of vegetable oil to each chicken half.
+Rub 1 tablespoon of vegetable oil to each chicken half.

 Set grill for both direct and indirect grilling and fire up your grill to 400-450°F.Grill the chicken, skin side down for 5 minutes, or until the skin is lightly charred.
 Flip it over and grill for another 3-5 minutes.
 Transfer the chicken to the indirect grill, close the lid and continue roast-grilling for 10-15 minutes or until fully cooked.

 Slice the chicken into 1-inch strips and serve with any vegetables of your choice and our family favorite, oven-roasted rosemary-garlic potatoes (recipe follows)